 Of all the posts on my site, this article is one of my most popular in many ways.
 The list, I think, has inspired others to make similar lists.
 And is referenced a fair amount.

-This doc is the result of a discussion on AT-L way back in 2005: How to make a gear list for a beginners that is reasonably light and not too expensive?
+The inspiration for this list came from a discussion on AT-L way back in 2005: How to make a gear list for a beginner that is reasonably light and not too expensive?
 The direct inspiration for this list was from on discussion on Whiteblaze.net led by Sgt.
-Rock, recently retired 1st Sgt in the Army and an experienced backpacker.
-This list is my own contribution.
-You should check out the link on Whiteblaze.
-Some great ideas as well.
+Rock, a retired 1st Sgt in the Army and an experienced backpacker.
+This list is my contribution.

-My list is more focused for Colorado: More sun exposure, colder nights at elevation, less rain.
+My list is more focused on Intermountain West or similar for prime three-season conditions: More sun exposure, colder nights at elevation, less rain.

-This list is not a definitive list, but rather a way for someone to get out backpacking and enjoy themselves.
-Take what works from the list and apply it for your own use.
+This list is not definitive but rather a way for someone to get out backpacking and enjoy themselves.
+Take what works from the list and apply it for your use.
 The point of this little exercise is not to get hung up on gear, but rather to get OUT and ENJOY yourself.
 It is a misnomer that you need a lot of money to backpack.
-And the best way to learn about backpacking is not discussing gear online or going to gear sales, but is too actually get out there. 🙂
+And the best way to learn about backpacking is not discussing gear online or going to gear sales but is actually to get out there. 🙂

 THE SUB-$300 GEAR LIST